-- Establishment of a commission which would investigate all cases of mistreatment in the police service and other relevant institutions.
-Commission would consist of NGO and institution representatives. - This should be a multi-disciplinary commission whose members have passed proper and in-depth training. - 2.
-Introducing the institution of Ombudsman in the Republic of Serbia - 3.
+1. Establishment of a commission that would investigate all cases of mistreatment in the police service and other relevant institutions.

+Commission would consist of NGO and institution representatives.
+This should be a multi-disciplinary commission whose members have passed proper and in-depth training.

+- 2. Introduce the institution of Ombudsman in the Republic of Serbia. - 3.
 Education of professionals at all levels who may come in contact with trafficking victims in their work, in order to stamp out the possibility of elements of torture and ill-treatment.
 Establishing Ethical Codes for police officers. - 4.
-In drafting National Action Plan, protection of victims from torture and ill-treatment should be kept in mind. - 5.
+In drafting a National Action Plan, protection of victims from torture and ill-treatment should be kept in mind. - 5.
 Change of court practice in the field of ordering of demands for compensation in the procedure of criminal charges without referring to civil court procedure. - 6.
 Passing a law on the protection of victims-witnesses in all phases (before, during and after the trial) and in all institutions with which the victim has contact.
-This law should be common for the entire Region.

-- 7. Promotion of direct bilateral contacts.
-In the cases of extreme risk, consideration should be given to the re-location of victims in a third country, where arrangements can be made for her, to testify via video-links. - 8.
-Find, freeze, and forfeit the assets from traffickers and other persons involved in human trafficking and redirect the funds to victim assistance, reintegration programs and law enforcement agencies. - 9.
-Establishment of a program of reintegration for the victims of trafficking in Serbia and the region, following the standards of International Conventions as well as considering the victim's background in each case. (in particular United Nations Convention against Transnational Organized Crime, The Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children and the Protocol against the Smuggling of Migrants by Land, Air and Sea, supplementing the United Nations Convention against Transnational Organized Crime) - 10.
-Corruption, particularly if associated with organized crime and trafficking, should be classified as a form of severe crime and be dealt with by special courts.
-All anti-corruption initiatives should be submitted to an independent, internal and external monitoring body to ensure probity and performance in the fight against corruption. - 11.
-Raise awareness among the International Community and members of military forces of the consequences for international staff of being involved in any offence associated with trafficking in human beings and/or corruption/ torture/ill-treatment of victims of trafficking.
+This law should be common for the entire Region. - 7.
+Promote direct bilateral contacts.
+In the cases of extreme risk, the relocation of victims to a third country should be considered, where arrangements can be made for her, e.g. to testify via video-links. - 8.
+Find, freeze, and forfeit the assets from traffickers and other persons involved in human trafficking and redirect the funds to victim assistance, reintegration programmes and law enforcement agencies. - 9.
+Establish a programme of reintegration for the victims of trafficking in Serbia and the region, following the standards of International Conventions as well as considering the victim's background in each case, (in particular United Nations Convention against Transnational Organised Crime, The Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children and the Protocol against the Smuggling of Migrants by Land, Air and Sea, supplementing the United Nations Convention against Transnational Organised Crime). - 10.
+Corruption, particularly if associated with organised crime and trafficking, should be classified as a form of severe crime and be dealt with by special courts.
+All anti-corruption initiatives should be submitted to an independent, internal and external monitoring body to ensure probity and performance in the fight against corruption.

+11. Raise awareness among the International Community and members of military forces of the consequences for international staff involved in any offence associated with trafficking in human beings and/or corruption/ torture/ill-treatment of victims of trafficking.
 Consequences should include disciplinary measures and prosecution by local authorities.
-Ensure an effective system for removal of immunity and privileges of international staff and Military Forces in the above listed cases.
+Ensure an effective system for the removal of immunity and privileges of international staff and Military Forces in the above listed cases.

-C/ Recommendations with regard to children :
+C. Recommendations with regard to Children: